 Licensed Clinical Mental Health Counselor & TRS, CTRS

-Katie graduated from Grand Canyon University with a master’s degree in Professional Counseling and is licensed as an Associate Clinical Mental Health Counselor (ACMHC) in the state of Utah.
+Katie graduated from Grand Canyon University with a master’s degree in Professional Counseling and is licensed as a Licensed Clinical Mental Health Counselor (LCMHC) in the state of Utah.

 Katie received her bachelor’s degree from the University of Utah where she became a licensed and certified Recreation Therapist.
 She loves to incorporate movement into her practice by going on walks during the therapy session.
 Katie truly believes in the healing power of connection, movement, breathing in the mountain air.
 Her main goal is to help lead clients to increased self-love and the confidence to live an empowered life.

 EMDR is a method of psychotherapy that has been widely researched as an effective method of treatment for trauma, post-traumatic stress disorder (PTSD), and disturbing memories.
 EMDR can also be effective in treating anxiety.
 EMDR is an integrative psychotherapeutic approach that assists an individual to process memories and promote emotional healing.
 EMDR has been recognized by both the American Psychiatric Association and the United States Department of Defense as an effective form of treatment for trauma.
 Click here for a video that explains more about EMDR.

 - Psychoeducational groups teaching DBT skills, life skills, social skills, identity development, mindfulness and emotion regulation